qualitybath/bunyan-slack/README.md

 ```
 You can also pass an optional error handler.

-Specify a Slack channel by name with "channel": "#other-channel", or send a Slackbot message to a specific user with "channel": "@username".
+Specify a Slack channel by name with `"channel": "#other-channel"`, or send a Slackbot message to a specific user with `"channel": "@username"`.

 ```javascript
 new BunyanSlack({